mattshardman/gatsby-blog/content/blog/boom/index.md

 }
 ```

-Second, specify the build: Zeit provides a number a different builders for different configuration.
-The one above is for building a server rendered next.js app.
+Second, specify the build: Zeit provides a number a builders for different projects.
+The one above is for building a server rendered next.js app (slightly confusing this is serverless, but it basically means that the site is rendered in the cloud rather than in the browser).

-There are a lot of different builders available from python to golang.
+There are lots of different builders available, from python to golang.

 Another awesome option is @now/static-build.
-This allows you to build react apps (and presumably anything relevant - although I haven't tried it) into statically served sites.
-This is great for performance, particularly when building serving projects built with create-react-app (have you ever tried loading a non-cached create-react-app hosted on heroku? 😦).
+This allows you to build react apps (and presumably many other things - although I haven't tried it) into statically served sites.
+This is great for performance, particularly when serving projects built with create-react-app (have you ever tried loading a non-cached create-react-app hosted on heroku? 😦).

 ##Building APIs